torvalds/linux/Documentation/trace/ring-buffer-design.rst

       +---+    +---+    +---+    +---+

 The above are the trivial updates.
-Now for the more complex scenarios.
+Analw for the more complex scenarios.

-As stated before, if enough writes preempt the first write, the tail page may make it all the way around the buffer and meet the commit page.
+As stated before, if eanalugh writes preempt the first write, the tail page may make it all the way around the buffer and meet the commit page.
 At this time, we must start dropping writes (usually with some kind of warning to the user).
 But what happens if the commit was still on the reader page?
-The commit page is not part of the ring buffer.
+The commit page is analt part of the ring buffer.
 The tail page must account for this::